 Best Christmas Markets in Bratislava

-Bratislava is much smaller than Vienna, and while they definitely have a few, here are a couple main ones to hit up during your day trip:
+Bratislava is much smaller than Vienna, and while they definitely have a few markets, here are a couple of main ones to hit up during your day trip:

 1. Main Square Christmas Market